 - 2 large bananas

-- Pour the pudding into a bowl.
-Place plastic wrap on the surface of the pudding.
-Place pudding into the refrigerator to cool.
+- Pour the pudding into a bowl and place plastic wrap on the surface of the pudding.

 - Place 1 cup of heavy whipping cream into a bowl with 1 teaspoon of sugar.

-- Using either a whisk or a mixer, beat the whipping cream until it becomes stiff.
-Refrigerate, and use immediately.
+- Using either a whisk or a mixer, beat the whipping cream until stiff peaks form.
+Refrigerate if not using immediately.

 - The plastic wrap is placed over the cooling pudding to keep a skin from forming on top of the pudding.

 - Allow pudding to cool to room temperature before preparing individual puddings.

 - You could swap the vanilla wafers with shortbread cookies like Lorna Dunes.